-If you are half a travel buff as I am, you are going to love the United Kingdom.
+If you are half as much of a travel buff as I am, you are going to love the United Kingdom.

-Since the Masters Degree is just a year long, it may seem like a lot but while you have one year to get your degree, don’t forget you also just have one year to explore the UK (as a student).
+Since the Master's degree is just one year long, it may seem like a lot but while you have one year to get your degree, don’t forget you also just have one year to explore the UK (as a student).
 Make the most of it!

-The most magical city.
+It's the most magical city.
 And how could it not be?
 It’s where Harry Potter was born!
-We started the trip by hiking to Calton Hill at 7am.
+We started the trip by hiking to Calton Hill at 7 am.
 It was freezing and to be honest we were still tired from the travel but when we got to the top of the hill, our fatigue vanished.
 The view was absolutely breathtaking.

 Now I am pretty sure you all have heard about the Loch Ness Monster and the Scottish Highlands is where it lives (but does it really?).
 We were unable to spot it but enjoyed the cruise anyways.

 After Cruising in the water it was now time to experience the snow.
 Next stop was Ben Nevis, The highest mountain in the British Isles.
 We decided to climb the mountain at the risk of freezing and slipping in the snow.
 For someone with a breathing problem that might not have been the wisest decision but if I had to do it all over again I would still climb up, maybe next time I’ll take my inhaler along.
 It felt like I was in the movie Frozen and could have built a snowman.